 LAP-BAND® System Surgery

-LAP-BAND® System surgery involves placing an adjustable stomach-restricting band made of a biocompatible material around the upper portion of the stomach.
-A LAP-BAND® System procedure is simple and minimally invasive.
+LAP-BAND System surgery involves placing an adjustable stomach-restricting band made of a biocompatible material around the upper portion of the stomach.
+A LAP-BAND System procedure is simple and minimally invasive.
 After the procedure, patients lose weight more gradually than they do with the Roux-en-Y procedure.
-Recovery after LAP-BAND® System surgery is easier than with other bariatric surgeries, and because there is a lower risk of malnutrition associated with the procedure, patients do not have to maintain as extensive a vitamin and nutrient supplement regimen following surgery.
+Because there is a slightly lower risk of malnutrition associated with the procedure, patients do not have to maintain as extensive a vitamin and nutrient supplement regimen following surgery.

 Revisional Bariatric Surgery

 As with any surgical procedure, weight loss surgery has a slight risk of unforeseen surgical complications.
 If a patient suffers from severe surgical complications, surgical intervention may be required.
 The surgeons at Suburban Surgical Care Specialists/Kane Center all possess advanced training and extensive experience in bariatric surgery.
-As a result, many of our practice’s revisional bariatric surgery patients are referred to us by other health care professionals.
-In addition to treating LAP-BAND® System and Roux-en-Y surgical complications, we also have extensive experience performing surgery to convert intestinal bypass and gastroplasty procedures to the more modern Roux-en-Y technique.
-Intestinal bypass and gastroplasty procedures are considered outdated, and the Roux-en-Y gastric bypass has a comparatively low rate of uncomfortable and potentially dangerous side effects.
+As a result, many of our practice’s revisional bariatric surgery patients are referred to us by other bariatric surgeons, as well as other health care professionals.

 Obesity not only places a strain on the body’s internal organs, such as the heart, the liver, the lungs, and even the brain, it can also damage the skin.
 Obesity-related skin damage is often cumulative.
 Gradually, as a person’s weight increases, the skin stretches to accommodate the new body mass and over time loses its natural elasticity.
 When an obese patient begins to slim down, the skin may not be able to conform to the new body frame.
 Post-bariatric surgery, also referred to as body contouring, may provide the ideal solution for a patient who has lost considerable weight but remains dissatisfied with his or her overall appearance.